Kling bisque shoulder head doll mold

 Early Kling dolls are only marked with a mold

-number, after 1880 a bell symbol was added, some Kling dolls have
+number, after 1880 a bell symbol was added, some with the K for Kling

 Some of the doll sculptors that worked for Kling were; Horn, Kienlenz,